Anytus: Trial of Socrates

 These vignettes may simply be the inventions of later apologists for Socrates, for there is evidence that Anytus remained in Athens for some years.
 The Hellenica Oxyrhinchia places him at a meeting of the Athenian Assembly (Ecclesia) in 397/6 BC and Lysias, in one of his forensic orations, has the speaker call Anytus, who was serving as grain inspector at the time, as a witness in a trial that took place in 388 BC.
 Both of these events were long after any retribution for his prosecution of Socrates would have been meted out.
 Furthermore, in 336/5 BC, two men, Anytus (II) and Anthemion (II), of the same deme as our subject, served on the Athenian Council of 500 (Boule).
-This Anytus also served as trierarchin 323/2 BC.
+This Anytus also served as trierarch in 323/2 BC.
 If they were, indeed descendants, it would argue against Anytus I having been forcibly exiled, as his son (and any other issue) would have lost citizenship rights in the process.